-As we have experienced a surge in positive COVID-19 cases in the last few weeks, our schools, along with all schools in the Edmonton area, have had more confirmed cases.
+As we have experienced a surge in positive COVID-19 cases in the last couple of weeks, our schools, along with all schools in the Edmonton area, have had more confirmed cases.
 Therefore, we have had more students and staff who have become "close contacts" of a confirmed positive case.
-AHS has prepared useful information on its website:
+Alberta Health Services has prepared useful information accessible on their website: